 The pool is open to the public, membership is open to all.
 To visit for the day, provisional Memberships are available which allow you to enjoy several all-day visits before you would have to join as a full member.
 Please note that these fees are charged at each visit and the pool we accept cash and credit cards for both entry fees and refreshments ($5.00 minimum to charge).

-For 2017, the Pool charges nominal Provisional Membership fees as follows:
+The Pool charges nominal Provisional Membership fees as follows:

 • $10 weekdays/$13 Weekends and holidays per adult, ages 18 and above